How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 Closing Thoughts

-Through this guide, we’ve explored how to install both Firefox Beta and Firefox Nightly on Ubuntu Linux.
+This guide explored how to install Firefox Beta and Firefox Nightly on 24.04, 22.04 or 20.04 Ubuntu Linux.
 These versions offer an exciting opportunity to test and experience the newest features and updates even before they reach the general public.
-We covered the necessary steps to add the appropriate repositories, update our system’s repository list, install the desired version, and even how remove them if needed.
-By following these instructions, you are enriching your browsing experience and contributing to the development of Firefox by testing these pre-release versions.
+We covered the necessary steps to add the appropriate repositories, update our system’s repository list, install the desired version, and remove them if needed.